Complaints and compliments

 LGSCO Council Performance Data provides insight into the performance of London Borough of Barking and Dagenham dealing with LGSCO complaints.

-Housing Ombudsman Report will provide information relating to the latest reports which have been published by the Housing Ombudsman including Spotlight Reports and Complaint Handling Failure Orders.
+Housing Ombudsman Report will provide information relating to the latest reports which have been published by the Housing Ombudsman, including Spotlight Reports and Complaint Handling Failure Orders.

 The Housing Ombudsman introduced in July 2020 a Complaint Handling Code which set out good practice that allows landlords to respond to complaints effectively and fairly.
 With this being strengthened in April 2024 jointly with the LGSCO.
 As part of this code Landlords are asked on an annual basis to review their services according to the code and to publish the outcomes.
-The London Borough of Barking and Dagenham have undertaken this review and have published the results.
+The London Borough of Barking and Dagenham have undertaken this review and has published the results.